In Remembrance

 Jerry Atkin - Passed February 7, 1998

-From Cheryl (Coffey) Bammel - "It was Twirp Week, when the tables were turned and girls were allowed to ask boys out.
+From Cheryl (Coffey) Post - "It was Twirp Week, when the tables were turned and girls were allowed to ask boys out.
 Even though Jerry was my friend, I was still scared and nervous when I asked him and he was so sweet and kind and I walked on clouds for a whole week.
 Thank you Jerry for a memory that I have treasured for over thirty years and always will."

 From Mary (Medeiros) Tenbusch - "I have lots of memories of Jerry from our 8 years @ Hamilton Creek.
 He was a wonderful, kind, fun loving person and those of us who knew him are the better for it."